We Failed to Do Business with David Goggins and Grant Cardone — Now We’re Building iZwily.com, a Marketplace + ERP for Book Publishing and Retail

 First, some context that will make the rest of this story make sense: I’m based in South Africa.

 Let’s rewind a bit further.
 In 2012, I published my first book, Forget the Business Plan: Use This Short Model.
 The American author James Altucher became an inspiration for deciding to write the book.
 In one of his crazy blog posts, he said it’s okay to write a short book — he suggested that even 20 pages is fine.
 The essence was that a book does not have to be long.
-So, I embarked on my writing journey and completed my first book.
+So, I embarked on the writing journey and completed my first book.
 It ended up being 50 pages long.

 Quickly, I discovered hundreds of authors who wrote fictional, viral, diary-like posts on social media.
 Since then, I’ve discovered thousands more, both online and offline, who have thousands of fans — real traction, not just potential.

 Soon, I moved from being a self-publisher to acting as a kind of angel investor in books, and then formally becoming a publisher.
-We went on to pioneer a fictional genre called diary chronicles after we founded Bula Buka Publishers.
-This work was even acknowledged in a University of California (UCLA) paper written by Professor Stephanie Bosch Santana.
+We went on to pioneer a fictional genre called diary chronicles

 Since then, we’ve discovered many publishing opportunities and possible solutions — but financing them out of my own pocket was always a challenge.

-This book has sold over 5 million copies internationally, and thousands in South Africa, even though it retails at three times the local price because it’s imported.
+In 2019, I had the opportunity (I approached his team) to license and distribute David Goggins’s first book, Can’t Hurt Me.
+That book has sold over 5 million copies internationally, and thousands in South Africa, even though it retails at three times the local price because it’s imported.

 In 2020, we approached Grant Cardone’s team.